 - Demonstrates superior interpersonal effectiveness and professionalism in all internal and external business relationships.

 - Handles stress effectively.
 Work environment is fast paced.

 - Attend conferences, training and other professional development opportunities to increase job knowledge and technical expertise.

 Graduation from an accredited four-year college or university with a degree in government, criminal justice programs, social work, business, or a related discipline.
 Advanced degree or two or more years’ prior experience with administration or project management.
 Excellent communication and interpersonal skills.
 Excellent attention to detail.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS:

-- High level of skill in verbal and written communications.
+- Skill in verbal and written communication skills.

 - Skill in writing and compiling plans and reports.

 - Skill in identifying measures of program performance.